Skip to main content

 Biography

 Sarah Bowden is a medievalist with a particular interest in the literary culture of the German lands in the 11th and 12th centuries.
-She studied German and Latin at Clare College, Cambridge, where she stayed to take an MPhil and PhD funded by the Arts and Humanities Research Council, and also spent time as a visiting student at the Universities of Freiburg im Breisgau and Cologne.
-In 2010 Sarah was elected to the post of Powys Roberts Research Fellow at St Hugh’s College, Oxford, and joined King’s College London as Lecturer in German in 2012.
+She studied in Cambridge, Freiburg im Breisgau and Cologne, and joined King's as Lecturer in German in 2012 after a research fellowship in Oxford.

 Research Interests and PhD Supervision